makerdao/community/governance/votes/Executive vote - September 13, 2024.md

 This executive proposal has its earliest execution date set to **September 17, 2024 at 12:00 UTC**.
 This means that it cannot be executed before that date.

-### The ESM will not be authorized in any new contracts deployed for this proposal
+### New Contract ESM Exclusion

 - **Authorization**: [Ecosystem Approval](TBD)
 - **Proposal**: [Forum Post](http://forum.makerdao.com/t/sky-protocol-launch-season-token-and-product-launch-parameter-proposal/25031/3)

-The ESM will **not** be authorized in any new contracts deployed for this proposal.
+The [Emergency Shutdown Module (ESM)](https://docs.makerdao.com/smart-contract-modules/shutdown/emergency-shutdown-module) will **not** be authorized in any new contracts deployed for this proposal.

 For more details on this decision, you can refer to this [forum post](http://forum.makerdao.com/t/sky-protocol-launch-season-token-and-product-launch-parameter-proposal/25031/3).